The 7 secrets to acing your exams

-At this point in the term, you should be reviewing what you already know — but you still have time to improve in any weaker areas.
+At this point, you should be reviewing what you already know — but you still have time to improve in any weaker areas.

 An exam calls for you to bring out information on cue, so practice doing that in advance.

-Don’t just go over and over your books: reading is passive and doesn’t measure how well you know something.
+Don’t just go over and over your books and online materials: reading is passive and doesn’t measure how well you know something.
 Instead, break course material down into major concepts and sections.
 From there, test yourself to find out what you’ve already mastered and what you need to return to.